ouspg/CryptoCourse/8.Quantum_computing/README.md

 Task 3 alt. | 3-4 | Security level analysis of your favorite application

 ## Task 1: Feedback on the course ##
 Now in the final week we'd like to get your feedback on the course.
-Please answer the questions below. **Note that you can also give anonymous feedback through the University official [feedback pages](http://palaute.oulu.fi/).**
+Please answer the questions below. **Note that you can also give anonymous feedback through Peppi**

 * What did you like about the lectures?
 * What would you improve on the lectures?